redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 If you are already running `odo dev` in the terminal, press "Ctrl+c" and exit.
 :::

-The below code simply obtains the connection information (username, password, and host) from the environment and then uses it to connect to the MongoDB service and ping it.
+We will extend the current code logic to obtain the connection information (username, password, and host) from the environment and then use it to connect to the MongoDB service and ping it.

+The environment variables will be exposed when we link our application with the MongoDB service.

 Replace the content of your `main.go` with the following content:
 ```go